Helping Others & Selfishness (Is It Good to Help Others?)

 Are you kidding?
 Of course, not.

 I know you have a heart full of love and compassion.
-In fact, you’re so keen to help others that you’ve earned the nickname, “very helpful guy.”
+And you’re so keen to help others that you’ve earned the nickname, “very helpful guy.”
 Because you believe that helping others and happiness are two aspects of the same coin.
-And people know they can rely on you whenever they need help—with anything.
+So much so that people know they can rely on you whenever they need help—with anything.

 For example: